 Federal and state laws require designation of an agency to lead the environmental review process.
-CEQ 40 CFR 1501.5 lists factors to consider in determining federal lead agency, as well as the process for resolving lead agency disputes.
+40 CFR 1501.5 lists factors to consider in determining federal lead agency, as well as the process for resolving lead agency disputes.
 The primary role of the federal NEPA lead agency is decision making.
 They also provide guidance and independently evaluate the adequacy of the environmental document (see 42 USC 4332(D)(ii) and 23 CFR 771.123).
 Guidance for determining lead agency for State Environmental Policy Act (SEPA) is found in WAC 197-11-922.

 Federal NEPA leads are determined by considering a project's federal nexus.
-A federal nexus involves a major federal action including federal funding, permitting or approval of the proposed action.
+A federal nexus involves a federal action including federal funding, permitting or approval of the proposed action.
 Most WSDOT projects involve FHWA as the NEPA lead.
 One Federal Decision provides new requirements for the federal lead on EIS level projects, discussed further below.

-Agencies may co-lead the environmental review if the project is funded by more than one federal agency.
-Other federal agencies may assume lead or co-lead agency status if they have contributed project funding, or have additional approval responsibilities.
+Agencies may co-lead the environmental review if the project is funded by more than one federal agency or if they have additional approval responsibilities.
 Potential NEPA co-leads include, but are not limited to: